Skip to main content

 Post-Exploit

-General post-exploitation.
-Privilege escalation, lateral movement, credential harvesting, persistence, often via Sliver C2.
+Privilege escalation, lateral movement, credential harvesting, persistence — often via Sliver C2 sessions once initial access is established.

 AD Operator

 Active Directory specialist.
-BloodHound path analysis, Kerberoasting, ticket forging, ACL abuse, GPO manipulation.
+Kerberoasting, AS-REP roasting, ADCS ESC1–ESC15, DCSync, ticket forging, ACL abuse, GPO manipulation, BloodHound path analysis.

 Cloud Hunter